 William was born in Windsor, Ontario in 1942.
 After graduation from secondary school he attended McMaster University (Hamilton), Union Theological Seminary (New York City) where he lived in residence on Broadway and on the edge of a troubled Harlem.
 He was hired as a curate after ordination to the inner city Episcopal Church of St. Stephen’s In Lynn, Mass, USA and returned to Canada in 1971 as a member of the Canadian Forces chaplaincy.
 In a 25 year stint, he served at CFB Gagetown, NB (where he met and married his beloved, Anne), Canadian Forces Germany, Chilliwack, BC, back to Germany, Air Command HQ in Winnipeg, Army HQ in the Montreal area as the senior chaplain for the Army and finally National Defense HQ, Ottawa as Director of Pastoral Activities.
 He left the CF as a LCol and joined the staff at Christ Church Cathedral for 12 years as the Pastoral Vicar.
 From there he served as an interim priest at All Saints, Westboro, and incumbent at St. Margaret’s, Vanier where he officially “retired” after 5 years.

-In retirement both Bill and Anne are thrilled to be with the Epiphany congregation.
-Bill is also honoured to be a volunteer at the Shepherds of Good Hope (Managing Alcohol Program) and Bishop’s appointed chaplain to the Anglican Social Services Centre, 454.
-He is surprised at the way his life has unfolded -- full of unexpected twists and turns.
-He insists it was never as he would have planned it or even have imagined it.
+In retirement both Bill and Anne were thrilled to be with the Epiphany congregation.
+Bill was also honoured to be a volunteer at the Shepherds of Good Hope (Managing Alcohol Program) and Bishop’s appointed chaplain to the Anglican Social Services Centre, 454.
+He was surprised at the way his life has unfolded -- full of unexpected twists and turns.
+He insisted it was never as he would have planned it or even have imagined it.
 He went along for the ride, and in so doing gives thanks for the love, guidance and winsome toleration of the mysterious “Holy Other.”

 This year I will have been married to my wonderful wife Wendy for 50 years.
 We have a son and daughter, both married, two grandchildren and recently celebrated the arrival of our first great- grandchild.
 We are very blessed in that they all live nearby.